 There is no separate form for the Rausing Scholarship.
 To be considered for the +3 award, applicants must submit with their electronic application a sample of written work, a brief personal statement of academic interests and reasons for undertaking doctoral research, and a research proposal.
 The research proposal should be around 1,000-1,500 words plus bibliography and should outline the historical questions being addressed and their significance, relevant historiography, and sources.

-Applications are invited for +3 award applications for entry in October 2021 (or exceptionally in January 2022).
-The closing date is 15 March 2021, but you may apply at any time.
+Applications are invited for +3 award applications for entry in October 2022 (or exceptionally in January 2023).
 Applicants may be called for interview.
-Applications received after 15 April 2021 may not be considered.
-Rausing awards will be announced by mid-May 2021.
+Please send your applications in by the 15th of April, 2022.
+Applications received after this date may not be considered.
+Rausing awards will be announced by mid-May 2022.

 Application procedure for 1+3 award